 Figure 85-Frequency Stitching Parameters subfield of the Sensing Control field of the AC IE

-The Frequency Stitching Direction field when one indicates the direction of usage of channels, from base channel, for frequency stitching, and when zero indicates
+The Frequency Stitching Direction field indicates the center frequency change direction of the subsequent channels based on the base channel.
+When one, the base channel has the lowest center frequency, when zero, the base channel has the highest center frequency.

 The Base Channel field indicates the starting channel for performing UWB sensing when frequency stitching is enabled.